gracemshea/ga_da_finalproject/README.md

 Ultimately, I found that having the information embedded in the code, using the third method, resolved my permission issues.
 You can find all the SQL data-loading files [here](https://github.com/gracemshea/ga_da_finalproject/tree/master/sqlfiles/load).

-### SQL Commands
+### SQL Commands & Operators

 A wide variety of SQL statements were utilized throughout this project.
-Click each command to navigate to an example.
+Click each command or operator to navigate to an example.

 * [ALTER TABLE]() allows you to add columns to a table in the database.
 * [AND]() combines two conditions.
 * [AS]() establishes an alias for a value, essentially renaming it.
-* [AVG()]() find the average value for a column.
+* [AVG()]() finds the average value for a column.
 This is an aggregate function.
 * [BETWEEN]() restricts the output to a specific range.
 * [CASE]() allows to narrow the SELECT to conditional IF/THEN logic.
 * [COUNT()]() provides a count of rows where the value is not NULL.